Prerequisites

 figure39

 Figure 39.
-Summary of the blastp search results for the protein sequences of the two nearest predicted upstream and downstream neighbors to Rheb-PA in D. yakuba against the D. melanogaster reference proteins (refseq_proteins) database.
+Summary of the blastp search results for the protein sequences of the two nearest predicted upstream and downstream neighbors to Rheb-PA in D. yakuba against the D. melanogaster reference proteins (refseq_protein) database.

 figure40